 By far, said Landon, the biggest fear factor facing seniors and pre-retirees is longevity risk — or, the probability of outliving their savings.

 With life expectancies on the rise, and nest eggs largely underfunded, they have good reason to be spooked.
-A 2015 analysis by the Employee Benefits Research Institute (EBRI) found that for those on the verge of retirement (Baby Boomers), their savings deficit ranges from $19,302 (per individual) for married households, to $33,778 for single males and $62,734 for single females.3
+A 2019 analysis by the Employee Benefits Research Institute (EBRI) found that 41 percent of all U.S. households where the breadwinner is anywhere from age 35 and 64 are projected to run short of money in retirement.

 “They’re worried about increased taxes in the future, worried about having enough, and worried about Social Security changes,” said Landon.